brianqian/eventspotter-react/README.md

 - ~~Edit package.json to concurrently run server in dev mode.~~
 - ~~Consider caching music library in database (is this faster than Spotify with prefetch on startup?)~~
 - ~~Consider using AWS for backend deployment~~
-- Create a class for the song object ?
 - ~~Add refresh token code to middleware~~
-- Decide where user library should be checked against the Spotify library.
+- ~~Decide where user library should be checked against the Spotify library.~~ (Create a user setting)
 - Set up server to conditionally render cached vs non-cached routes.
-- Two tab scenario // refresh Token
--
+- Create a class for the song object (?)

-## Authentication
+## Authentication & Middleware

 - User logs in to Spotify and receives an access token.
-This token is then saved via cookie.
+This token is then saved in a JWT cookie.
-- On first login a user ID is created, encrypted, and saved to cookies via JWT and their refresh token is saved with their ID in the database.
+- The user's refresh token and profile information is saved to the database.
-- User is always logged in while they have a userID JWT on the client side.
-- Every time a user is routed a middleware function will validate the JWT and check and update the cache from the database.
+- A middleware function authenticates the user and handles refreshing the access token.
-- If their JWT is validated, each page will reflect that with a logged in state stored in a signed session cookie.
-- When the access token expires, the userID is used to look up the refresh token for that ID and a new access token is provided to the user behind the scenes.
+- Middleware updates the user in the cache and makes them the most recent user.
+- Logout removes the cookie and prompts login on other pages.
 - On logout, the JWT cookie is removed.

 ## User Caching